Ayan Mukerji

-Ayan Mukerji (born 15 August 1983) is an Indian filmmaker who works in Hindi films.
+Ayan Deb Mukerji (born 15 August 1983) is an Indian filmmaker who works in Hindi films.
 A member of the Mukherjee-Samarth family, he is known for his collaborations with actor Ranbir Kapoor under Karan Johar's production banner Dharma Productions.

 Mukerji made his directorial debut with the coming-of-age film Wake Up Sid (2009), which opened to strong reviews and box office returns.
 His next two directorials, the romantic comedy-drama Yeh Jawaani Hai Deewani (2013) and the fantasy action-adventure film Brahmāstra: Part One – Shiva (2022), rank among the highest-grossing Hindi films.
 All three films earned him nominations for the Filmfare Award for Best Director, with Wake Up Sid also winning him the Filmfare Award for Best Debut Director.

 Early life and background

-Mukerji was born in Kolkata, West Bengal, India, the son of Bengali film actor Deb Mukherjee.
+Ayan Deb Mukerji was born on 15 August 1983 in Calcutta, West Bengal, the son of Bengali film actor Deb Mukherjee.
 His family was involved in the Indian film industry since 1930, when his grandfather Sashadhar Mukherjee first ventured into the field.
 Sashadhar Mukherjee was one of the founding partners of Filmistan Studio in Mumbai and a pioneer in the industry, producing films like Dil Deke Dekho (1959), Love in Simla (1960), Ek Musafir Ek Hasina (1962) and Leader (1964).
 Filmistan Studio is still run by Ayan's extended family.

 Ayan's grandmother, Satidevi Mukherjee (née Ganguly), wife of Sashadhar Mukherji, was the sister of pioneer actors Ashok Kumar, Anup Kumar, and actor-singer Kishore Kumar.
 Ayan's grandfather's brothers were film producer Prabodh Mukherjee, director Subodh Mukherjee and Ravindra Mohan Mukherjee, the grandfather of actress Rani Mukherjee.
-Ayan's father's brothers were actors Joy Mukherjee, Subir Mukherjee and Shomu Mukherjee, who is the husband of actress Tanuja and the father of actresses Kajol and Tanisha Mukherjee.
+Ayan's paternal uncles were actors Joy Mukherjee, Subir Mukherjee and Shomu Mukherjee, who is the husband of actress Tanuja and the father of actresses Kajol and Tanisha Mukherjee.

 Mukerji studied at Jamnabai Narsee School in Vile Parle, Mumbai.
 He later attended Rajiv Gandhi Institute of Technology but dropped out after the first year to assist Ashutosh Gowariker as a clapper boy on Swades (2004).